How to Get a Work Visa in Canada.

 The primary requirement for the TFWP is that you must first have a job offer, and the employer must also obtain what is called the Labour Market Impact Assessment (LMIA).

 Getting a job offer first in Canada to be eligible for a work visa is where the challenge is for many interested applicants.
 Also, before applying for a work visa, the employer who has offered the applicant a job must also be willing to process the LMIA.
+It is the job of the employer to get you this LMIA and pay for it by themselves.

-The Labour Market Impact Assessment (LMIA) will show that there is a need for a foreign worker OUTSIDE Canada to fill the job.
+The Labour Market Impact Assessment (LMIA) is what will show that there is a need for a foreign worker OUTSIDE Canada to fill the job.
 It will show that no Canadian worker is available to do the job after the job has been advertised for some time.
 Details available here

 If you and the employer then scale this hurdle, the employer wishing to hire you as a temporary foreign worker will then pay a processing fee of $1,000 CAD for the LMIA request, and a “privilege fee” of $100 CAD.
 Once you have the LMIA, you can then apply for a work visa.

 It is important to note that, it is the employer that must pay the $1,100 for the LMIA.
 An employer can also not charge the applicant for a job offer.
 It is against the law.
-So, if someone is telling you to bring money for a job offer and LMIA in Canada, I can tell you that it is 100% a scam.
+So, if someone is telling you (as the employee) to bring money for a job offer and LMIA in Canada, I can tell you that it is 100% a scam.

 Look very well before you leap!